Diskmaster/ModernPrecombines/Creating_PRP_patches_for_other_mods.md

 - Missing meshes.
 Use the `Assets manager.pas` script, making sure it is selected to `Check for missing assets`, to the plugin you are trying to patch or to your plugin then press OK.
 As for a solution, I do not know of any other than asking for the missing meshes.

 ## Previs Generation - Part C
+It's now time to save the PreVis.esp in the Creation Kit[^11].
+Once that is done, open the now saved PreVis.esp file in xedit, select the Cell and Worldspace categories, and `Deep copy as override (with overwriting) into` your PRP patch plugin.
+You will get a prompt that asks if you want to overwrite a CELL, select Yes to All.
+Verify that all CELLs are included from the PreVis.esp plugin and that the new timestamps are there.
+Once you have verified that everything is there, congratulations you have created your first PRP patch!

+## Testing Phase
+Now that your have generated everything, it is time to see if your generation worked correctly on the first try.
+I would select a few CELL locations and just run around the area to check for any preculling issues, if you found any please wait for a future guide on how to fix this (tbd and probably on another md file).

+## Creating patches for your patches
+(tbd and probably on another md file)

 [^1]:Guide was built using this version, but you can probably use the latest version.
 [^2]:Guide will be using this because I use an enb